HCR-Net: A deep learning based script independent handwritten character recognition network: Experimental results

 \subsubsection{Latin script}

-Table~\ref{tab_performance_Latin} presents performance of HCR-Net on Swedish and English languages sharing Latin script.
-All the performance metrics show similar results.
-Image-augmentation shows slight improvement on most of the datasets except ARDIS-III where there is very slight drop in performance.
-Table~\ref{tab_Latin_results} presents comparative study of HCR-Net against the state-of-art results.
-From the table, it is clear that HCR-Net performs quite well and provides few new benchmarks.
-HCR-Net does not perform well on UJIPenchars dataset because it is a very small online handwriting dataset.
-ARDIS dataset is present in three different formats with different preprocessing and noise levels.
-HCR-Net outperforms on all datasets, including results given without name of the exact variant ARDIS.
+Table~\ref{tab_performance_Latin} presents the performance of HCR-Net on Swedish and English languages sharing Latin script.
+All the performance metrics for each dataset show similar results because the datasets are class-balanced.
+Image augmentation shows slight improvement on all of the datasets except ARDIS-III where there is a very slight drop in performance. {This is because the datasets are large and already show good performance so there is little scope for improvement.
+The performance of UJIPenchars (O), an online handwriting dataset, is low compared to other datasets and shows the highest improvement with image augmentation.
+This is because it has only 1240 training points with 35 classes which are much smaller than the rest of the datasets.}